romitbhandari17/openaichatbot-with-csv/README.md

-# Cahtbot with CSV as Input using Open AI Models
+# Chatbot with CSV as Input using Open AI Models

 This is a chat application that leverages the power of text-davinci-003 to provide conversational responses with access to a data source in CSV format.
 Typically, following steps are followed:
-Through an OpenAI Embedding model 'text-embedding-ada-002', embeddings are created for each of the records in the input data source.
+- Through an OpenAI Embedding model 'text-embedding-ada-002', embeddings are created for each of the records in the input data source.
-When a question is asked, a context is created from the dataframe by finding the most similar context(s) using embeddings (created in Step 2) and relative distancing between them.
+- When a question is asked, a context is created from the dataframe by finding the most similar context (s) using embeddings (created in Step 2) and relative distancing between them.
-Using the question and the context from above and the power of text-davinci-003, a suitable answer is generated and returned to the user.
+- Using the question and the context from above and the power of text-davinci-003, a suitable answer is generated and returned to the user.

 ## Features